 In addition to the status of surface contact water in CP1, the ability of the waterline to convey CP1 water to Melvin Bay is considered in the classification of Adaptive Management Levels.
 The ability of the waterline to convey CP1 water is defined within Table 1 by three levels associated with the degree to which the line is operating (two lines, one line, or zero lines).
-The operation of the waterline is in consideration of maintenance, repairs or season.
+The operation of the waterline is in consideration of maintenance, repairs, season, or other applicable conditions.